 - Mix some dark brown sugar and some Cajun seasoning together in a bowl.
 Lightly season the salmon fillets with salt, then place a spoonful or so of the sugar mixture on the salmon.

 - Rub the mixture all over both sides of the salmon.

 - Arrange fillets on a baking sheet and bake at 400º for 12 minutes ~ done!

-I’m a big fan of just baking salmon simply with a couple of additional ingredients.
+I'm a big fan of just baking salmon simply with a couple of additional ingredients.
 Like brown sugar mixed with Dijon mustard and spread on the salmon.
 Or maple syrup and whole grain mustard.
-See where I’m going with this?
-You can find those salmon recipes here.
+See where I'm going with this?
+Check this easy recipe for Roasted Salmon Glazed Two Ways.

-Lately though, I keep turning to this Cajun brown sugar glazed salmon.
-I love Cajun spices and mixed with brown sugar it’s just the perfect sweet-spicy combination.
+Lately though, I keep turning to this Cajun glazed salmon.
+I love Cajun spices and mixed with brown sugar it's just the perfect sweet-spicy combination.

 A note about Cajun seasoning ~ I use an unsalted blend from my grocer and that makes a big difference in how much salt to add to dishes.
 If your brand has salt, keep that in mind so your fish isn't too salty.
 Or you can easily make your own Cajun/Creole spice blend, like this one from Immaculate Bites.

 Okay friends, go forth and make salmon more often at home.
 It's good for you and you'll feel good for having made it.
 It ain't hard.
 Enjoy, Kelly🍴🐦

 I love Cajun seasoning, so much so that I cook with it quite frequently around here.
 You'll want to give those dishes a try, too!

 - Creamy Cajun Shrimp Pasta with Sausage